- Outlook is a great email client, but even great applications have their share of issues.

 - Users reported that Outlook search isn’t working on Mac, but there’s a way to fix that.

-- If you’re experiencing other issues with Outlook, be sure to check our other Outlook articles.
+- If you’re experiencing other issues with Mac, be sure to check our other Mac troubleshoot articles.

 - For more Mac guides, we suggest that you head to our dedicated Mac Hub for more information.